Are Chihuahuas Good with Kids? Family Guide

 Chihuahuas are small and somewhat fragile, so children must be taught gentle handling.
 They do best with older children who understand boundaries.

-With a typical weight of 2-6 lbs and lifespan of 14-16 yrs, the Chihuahua requires thoughtful care tailored to their specific breed characteristics.
+A mature Chihuahua runs 2-6 lbs with a 14-16 yrs life expectancy, and the breed has enough quirks of its own that owner knowledge is a real variable in how well things go.
 Prospective Chihuahua owners should know that this small toy breed demands an informed approach to nutrition, exercise, and preventive health management.

 Age-Appropriate Interactions